hashicorp/terraform/website/source/docs/configuration/resources.html.md

       resource.
 The dependencies are in the format of `TYPE.NAME`, for example `aws_instance.web`.

+  * `lifecycle` (configuration block) - Customizes the lifecycle behavior of the resource.
+The specific options are documented below.

+The `lifecycle` block allows the following keys to be set:

+  * `create_before_destroy` (bool) - This flag is used to ensure the replacement of a resource is created before the original instance is destroyed.
+As an example, this can be used to create an new DNS record before removing an old record.

 -------------

 Within a resource, you can optionally have a **connection block**.